 Demonstrating a strong commitment to ethical values The Council's Ethical Framework is set out in its Constitution.
 Specific references are detailed below.
 The Code of Conduct for both Members and Officers sets out the standards of conduct that Members are required to adhere to.
-The Protocol for Member and Officer relations defines respective roles and stresses the principles of mutual courtesy and respect.
-The Planning Code of Good Practice is designed to assist and protect Members involved in the planning process.
+The Protocol for Member and Officer Relations defines respective roles and stresses the principles of mutual courtesy and respect.
+An Ethics Statement has been adopted by the Council The Planning Code of Good Practice is designed to assist and protect Members involved in the planning process.
 The ICT Protocol is designed to assist and protect Members when using computer equipment and social media.
 The Licensing Protocol sets out procedures so that Members act in a fair and proper manner and are seen to do so.
 The Code of Conduct for Representation on Outside Bodies provides support and guidance to Members when representing the Council on funded bodies and partnerships.
 Ethical values are an element of the Council's Procurement framework and feature in the tendering/contract process.
-5 Revised down to 4 An Ethics Statement was approved by Full Council on 17 th May 2018.
-The statement will be promoted to officers to ensure the expected standards of behavior are communicated, implemented and maintained throughout the Council.
+No Change proposed at this stage An action for 2018/19 is to undertake a staff survey and hold briefing sessions to promote the Council's Culture and Ethics Framework.
+Due to the proposed changes to the Senior Management Structure which have been approved by the Finance and Management Committee, this will be reviewed and undertaken during 2019/20.
 Respecting the rule of law The role of the Monitoring Officer and associated Protocol is designed to ensure that the Council operates within the law.
 The Council complies with the national Statement on the "Role of the Chief Financial Officer" to ensure that the Council uses and accounts for its resources in accordance with legislation.
 All Council Committees operate under a Terms of Reference.
 An established Scheme of Delegation from Full Council to Committees and to Senior Officers is in place.
 All Committees are supported by Committee Clerks.
 The Monitoring Officer attends all meetings of Full Council.
 New policies and operational developments/changes are only considered at Committee following consultation and analysis by the Chief Finance Officer, Head of Legal and Democratic Services and Head of HR.
 5